 Best of Fiji

-The most important aspect is to truly embrace the culture of the Pacific Islands – put away your watch, be greeted by welcoming locals and truly immerse with your family in the refreshing tropical experience – kids will love the freedom and adventure and, guaranteed, you will come away with a great appreciation for the memorable island lifestyle.
+The most important aspect is to truly embrace the culture of the Pacific Islands.
+Put away your watch, enjoy meeting welcoming locals and truly immerse your family in the tropical experience.
+Kids will love the freedom and adventure.
+Guaranteed, you will come away with a great appreciation for island life.

 More on Vanuatu

-Luganville is a great base for adventure activities across the rugged Santo island – particularly diving and snorkelling.
-The East Coast Road, linking Luganville and Port Olry is an idyllic road trip with several secluded family-friendly beaches along the coast.
-Be sure to stop at Oyster Island for its welcoming family vibe and Champagne Beach for its turquoise waters and impromptu souvenir markets.
+Luganville is a great base for adventure activities across the rugged Santo island, particularly diving and snorkelling.
+The East Coast Road, linking Luganville and Port Olry is an idyllic road trip with several family-friendly beaches along the way.
+Stop at Oyster Island for its welcoming family vibe and Champagne Beach for its turquoise waters and impromptu souvenir markets.

 More on Fiji

-The Mamanuca and Yasawa group of islands, hosting some of the most kid-friendly resorts and hotels on the planet, are some of the best options in Fiji for snorkelling with young ones – home to colourful corals and fish, sea turtles and even friendly sharks!
+The Mamanuca and Yasawa group of islands, hosting some of the most kid-friendly resorts and hotels on the planet, are great options for snorkelling with young ones.
+In this part of Fiji you’re guaranteed to find colourful corals and fish, sea turtles and even friendly sharks!